grantmcdermott/etwfe/cran-comments.md

 ## Overview

+This minor resubmission drops one of the examples from the help documentation to bring the run time under 5 seconds, which was triggering a Windows check NOTE on the previous submission.
+On my machine, the example run time is now done to < 4 seconds.

+My comments on the previous submission contain the key updates:

 This `etwfe` 0.3.0 update fixes the CRAN errors in version 0.2.0, which were due to some breaking changes in an upstream dependency.
 In addition, I have added some new features for estimating heterogeneous treatment effects and improved